aarontonner/water-damage-sc/src/content/location/map-body-water-damage-aiken-sc-your-go-to-n-naiken-is-rich-in-history-and-beautiful-landscapes-but-can-also-get-water-damage-from-heavy-rain-and-flooding-here’s-our-water-damage-services-in-aiken-n-n-n-n-emergency-water-damage-services-in.md

 Aiken is rich in history and beautiful landscapes but can also get water damage from heavy rain and flooding.
 Here’s our water damage services in Aiken.

 ## Emergency Water Damage Services in Aiken, SC

 When the Thompson’s home flooded after a sudden rainstorm they called us.
 We arrived on site to assess the damage and started the restoration process.
 We’re 24/7 so Aiken residents have help when they need it.
 Call us!

 [(843) 547-3714](tel:8435473714)

 ## Common Water Damage Causes in Aiken Homes

 In Aiken, common causes of water damage are heavy rain, broken pipes and even appliance malfunction.
+Climate also has a significant impact on flood risks in Aiken.
+Read our [preventative guide](/blog/the-impact-of-south-carolina's-climate-on-water-damage-risks-and-prevention-strategies/) specific to climate changes in South Carolina.
 The Johnson’s had a big problem when their washing machine leaked and damaged their laundry room.
 We helped them fix the issue and prevent future occurrences.
 Knowing these risks can help homeowners take preventive measures.

 ## Mold Removal and Prevention After Water Damage in Aiken, SC

 Mold is a big problem after water damage.
 The Martinez’s called us after they found mold in their home after a leak.
 We provided full mold removal services and shared tips on how to prevent future growth, like proper ventilation.

 ## What to Expect During Water Damage Restoration